 The 22 best sights in Paris: All the important information & travel tips

-You’re planning a city trip to Paris and want to make sure you get to see all the important sights?
+You’re planning a city trip to the city of love and want to make sure you get to see all the important sights in Paris?
 Awesome!
-Paris has so much to offer that it’s easy to lose sight of the essentials.
 Our Paris expert Meike will give you a rundown of all the important sights in Paris that you absolutely have to see!

-And of course there I’ll be sharing information about each individual sight and all the essential details such as prices, opening hours, how to get there, and the best ticket options.
+And of course we’ll be sharing information about each individual sight and all the essential details such as prices, opening hours and the best ticket options.

 The most important sights on a map